w3f/Grants-Program/applications/java-client.md

 ### Milestone 2

 Client for HTTP JSON RPC.
+With the focus on the following APIs: chain, contracts, and state.

 * **Estimated Duration:** 1 month
 * **FTE:** 0.8